 - Do I need to follow any activity restrictions?

 - What emergency signs and symptoms should I watch for at home?

-- How will this condition affect my baby?
+- How could this condition affect my baby?

-- Do you have any brochures or printed material that I can take along with me?
+- Do you have any printed information that I can take with me?
 What websites do you recommend for more information?